What’s next for former Oklahoma death row inmate Richard Glossip after the Supreme Court ordered he receive a new trial

 CNN was unsuccessful in its attempts to reach Sneed for comment through the Oklahoma County Public Defender’s Office, which represented him at trial.
 He remains in prison.

-Plus, many of the revelations in recent years would be admissible in a retrial, including the withholding and destruction of evidence and Sneed’s letter, according to Robert Dunham, special counsel at Phillips Black, a nonprofit law firm that specializes in post-conviction legal representation (the firm is involved in Glossip’s case, but Dunham is not, he said).
+Plus, many of the revelations in recent years would be admissible in a retrial, including the withholding and destruction of evidence and Sneed’s letter, according to Robert Dunham, director of the Death Penalty Policy Project.
+(Dunham is also special counsel at Phillips Black, a nonprofit law firm that specializes in post-conviction legal representation and was involved in Glossip’s case, but Dunham was not involved in the case, he said.)

 “This would be a very difficult case to retry, but not for the traditional reasons – not because memories fade and evidence gets lost,” Dunham said.
 “They’ve already destroyed the evidence, and the case depends on the memory of one person who has already given multiple contradictory statements.”